Bhashit/bhashit.github.io/_drafts/2014-12-29-on-learning-mathematics.md

 math.
 And now comes the reason for writing this post. *The strategy works*.
 Just like it worked for Steve Yegge, it worked for three ordinary programmers like us.
 It's been about 4 months and we are as motivated as we were at the beginning.
+Math has now become a habit.

-In September, I shared all my resources with them.
+In September, I shared all the resources with them.
 We don't do it like a class.
-I suggested possible pathways for learning, but all of us do it at our own pace and liking.
+I did suggest some possible pathways for learning, but all of us do it at our own pace and liking.
 Now, we get together every week.
-And almost every week, we exceed our quota of 4 hours.
+And every week, we exceed our quota of 4 hours; sometimes by 5-6 hours.
 We are having a lot of fun.

-So far, I have gained a lot of confidence.
+In the process, I have gained a lot of confidence.
 I know that I am never going to learn everything about math, but I *will* be able to know a *lot of* useful and amazing stuff.

 ## Why Do Programmers Need Math

-If you read those Steve Yegge posts I mentioned above, I am guessing you might not need any more motivation to learn math.
+If you read those Steve Yegge posts I mentioned above, I guess you might have seen enough to answer that question.
 However, I still want to present two arguments that are not apparent in his articles.

 ### Math is literally everywhere